UPDATE:

 The Mr. Local History non-profit is promoting Asbury Park history and the Stone Pony venue via our MLH keepsake project, and we hope the community will strongly support interest in the area’s history.
 The idea was made possible as the site was nominated to the 501c3 non-profit Mr. Local History Project by Brooks Betz, a Trustee and one of our researchers who’s also a board member.
-The keepsakes bring awareness to historical icons across New Jersey as Betz hopes that this venue will be nominated to the State and National Registries of Historic Places (a complicated process).
+The keepsakes bring awareness to historical icons across New Jersey.
+Betz hopes this venue will be nominated to the State and National Registries of Historic Places (a complicated process).
 The group is a non-profit 501c that relies on fundraisers like this to expand our history programs, so every time you grow your collection, you’re supporting our non-profit efforts to recommend new historical icons to the collection.

 The Stone Pony, located in Asbury Park, New Jersey, is one of the most iconic music venues in the United States.
 It opened its doors in 1974, during a period when Asbury Park was known for its vibrant nightlife and thriving local music scene synonymous with the “Asbury Sound,” a unique blend of rock, rhythm and blues, and soul that defined the local music culture.